 Beat the egg with a little water to make an egg wash.
-Put the twisted pretzels on a lightly greased or non-stick baking sheet, brush the tops lightly with the egg wash, then sprinkle with coarse salt.
+Put the twisted pretzels on a lightly greased or non-stick baking sheet, brush the tops lightly with the egg wash (milk or olive oil), then sprinkle with coarse salt.
 You could also put sesame or sunflower seeds on top, too.

 Bake the pretzels for 10 minutes or until golden brown.
 Let cool a few minutes before eating, but a hot pretzel right out of the oven is a real treat!